-Palghar lynching: Maharashtra home minister shares list of those arrested, says ‘none are Muslims’
+Palghar lynching: CID takes over case; Maharashtra home minister says no Muslims among those held

 Anil Deshmukh said it was unfortunate that communal politics was being played following the incident.

-Maharashtra Home Minister Anil Deshmukh on Wednesday shared the list of 101 people taken into custody in connection with the lynching of three men in Palghar district last week, and said none of those arrested were Muslim.
+The Criminal Investigation Department of the Maharashtra Police on Wednesday took over the investigation into the lynching of three men in Palghar district last week, the Hindustan Times reported.

+This came a day after the National Human Rights Commission issued a notice to the Maharashtra Police chief over the case, stating the “incident is apparently indicative of negligence by public servants”.
+The commission also sought a detailed report within four weeks, including action taken against the culprits, and relief, if any, granted to the family members of the three men.
+The Maharashtra government had announced that a high-level inquiry had been set up to look into the case.

 On the night of April 16, three Mumbai residents, who were on their way to Silvassa, were lynched by local residents in Gadakchinchale village of Palghar district on the suspicion that they were thieves.